feedzai/openl2d/README.md

 Our input dataset is the base variant of the Bank Account Fraud Tabular Dataset, available [here](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022?resource=download&select=Base.csv).
 This dataset should then be placed in the folder [Code/data](Code/data).

 * ### Step 3: Download the Models, Dataset with limited expert predictions and other necessary data.
 The models used in our experiments and the dataset with limited expert predictions are available [here](https://drive.google.com/file/d/1R6NgMgLd4wrRiQz5WrZUzFx0ljCHgDZl/view).
-We also include the transformed input dataset in order to generate synthetic experts with our framework.

-* ### Step 4: Generating the expert prediction table and capacity constraint tables

-To place all the necessary data in the correct directories, and generate the synthetic expert prediction table utilized in our experiments, as well as the capacity constraint tables used in our benchmarks, the user needs to run "[load\_data.py](load_data.py)".
+To place all the necessary data in the correct directories, the user needs to run "[load\_data.py](load_data.py)".
 The script only requires the user to specify the directory of the datasets downloaded in Step 3.
 The expert prediction table is split according to the expert preprocessing and deployment splits.
-For more information consult Section 4.1 of the [paper](Documents/Paper.pdf)

 ### Uses of the L2D Fraud Detection Dataset